All clubs and societies need rules. Here are ours.

 8.2 The Chair or Treasurer and one other member of the Committee, shall be empowered to sign cheques on behalf of the Club, two signatures being required on each cheque.
 No signatory member can countersign sign a cheque made payable to themselves.

-A general meeting shall be held during the month of March in every year to receive the Committee’s report and financial statement, elect Officers and Committee and deal with any other matter specified on the agenda.
+9.1 A general meeting shall be held during the month of March in every year to receive the Committee’s report and financial statement, elect Officers and Committee and deal with any other matter specified on the agenda.
 The Secretary must give every member 21 days’ notice of the meeting, and this Notice may be served by email, or by post where no email address is known.
 Notice of any business which it is desired to place on the agenda must be given in writing to the secretary 10 days prior to the meeting.
 The agenda must include provision for discussion of any other business raised at the meeting.
-Copies of the agenda and nominations are to be displayed on the Club notice board 7 days before the AGM.
+Copies of the agenda and nominations are to be emailed to members and posted on the Club’s Facebook page (or any replacement or equivalent social media page no less than 7 days before the AGM.9.2 The Committee may make whatever arrangements they consider appropriate in the circumstances to enable members attending a General Meeting to exercise their rights to speak or vote whether attending directly or by telephone communication or by video conference, an internet video facility or similar electronic method allowing visual and/or audio participation.

-Voting at any general meeting shall be by a show of hands except in the case of election of Officers and Committee when voting shall be by secret ballot.
+Voting at any general meeting shall be by a show of hands or by the appropriate voting mechanism on the relevant video conferencing tool, except in the case of election of Officers and Committee when voting shall be by secret ballot.
 Decisions shall be made by a majority vote and the Chair shall have an additional casting vote in the event of a tied vote.
 No proxy votes shall be permitted.

 Nominations for Officers and Committee shall be proposed and seconded by two members of the Club, with the consent of the nominee, and submitted to the Secretary in writing at least 10 days before the Annual General Meeting.
-Lists of such nominations together with the names of the proposers and seconders, shall be displayed on the Club notice board by the Secretary as and when received.
+Lists of such nominations together with the names of the proposers and seconders, shall be displayed on the Club’s Facebook page (or any replacement or equivalent social media page by the Secretary as and when received, or emailed to individual members at their request.
 No member can be nominated for more than 2 posts at the same time.

 No alteration or addition may be made to the Rules except by an Annual General Meeting or a special General Meeting called for that purpose.
 Notice of any proposed amendment must be given as provided in Rule 9 or 10 (as the case may be).